Love Scenes (song)

-"Love Scenes" is a song by British singer-songwriter Beverley Craven, released in September 1993 as the title track and first single from her second album, Love Scenes (1993).
-The song peaked at number 34 in the UK and spent four weeks on the charts, becoming Craven's last UK top-40 hit.
+"Love Scenes" is a song by British singer-songwriter Beverley Craven, released in September 1993 by Epic Records as the title track and first single from her second album, Love Scenes (1993).
+The song was written by Craven and produced by Paul Samwell-Smith and Dieter Rubach.
+It peaked at number 34 in the UK and spent four weeks on the charts, becoming Craven's last UK top-40 hit.

 Background and release

 After taking a two-year break from music after giving birth to her first daughter, Craven returned to the music scene in September 1993.
 Love Scenes was released as the first single of her second album.

 The song's structure resembles that of a waltz.
 Lyrically, Craven took inspiration from an actor she was infatuated with, and talk about an obsessive relationship where the narrator is jealous of the "other woman" who's "got her role".

 Critical reception

 Alan Jones from Music Week gave the song four out of five, writing, "The familiar smokey vocal style is framed by a luxurious and very stylish production, with acoustic doodling over a full orchestral score.
 Beverley herself is in fine voice on a piece that, though complex, is a surefire winner."